 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-(among North American Indians and some other peoples) a person believed to have magical powers of healing and of seeing into the future; a shaman.
+(among North American Indians and some other peoples) a person believed to have magical powers of healing; a shaman.

 wizard, witch, sorcerer, warlock, magician, necromancer, spellbinder, magus, conjurorView synonyms